On this page

 - REST Interfaces

-option of various MongoDB tools- MongoDB Compass
+mongoimport--queryoption of various MongoDB tools- MongoDB Compass

-, can parse strict mode representations as key/value pairs, but without recognition of the type information.
+Other JSON parsers, including mongo shell and db.eval(), can parse strict mode representations as key/value pairs, but without recognition of the type information.

-Input in mongo
+Input in mongo Shell Mode

-shell mode with recognition of the type information.
+The following can parse representations in mongo shell mode with recognition of the type information.

 - REST Interfaces

-option of various MongoDB toolsmongo
+mongoimport--queryoption of various MongoDB toolsmongoshell

 Output in Strict mode

-outputs data in Strict mode.
+mongoexport outputs data in Strict mode.

-Output in mongo
+Output in mongo Shell Mode

-outputs in mongo
+bsondump outputs in mongo Shell mode.

 BSON Data Types and Associated Representations

-The following presents the BSON data types and the associated representations in Strict mode and mongo
+The following presents the BSON data types and the associated representations in Strict mode and mongo Shell mode.

 Binary

-is a representation of a single byte indicating the data type.
+<bindata>is the base64 representation of a binary string.<t>is a representation of a single byte indicating the data type.
 In Strict mode it is a hexadecimal string, and in Shell mode it is an integer.
 See the extended bson documentation. http://bsonspec.org/spec.html

 Timestamp

-is the JSON representation of a 32-bit unsigned integer for seconds since epoch.<i>
+<t>is the JSON representation of a 32-bit unsigned integer for seconds since epoch.<i>is a 32-bit unsigned integer for the increment.

 Regular Expression